 “Hey, are you Alyssa?!”

 I looked over, surely with a look of confusion (I’m bad at hiding my reactions–or my “faces” as bae calls them).

 “I’m Kathi, from Travelettes!”

 “Wow!
 Hi!”
-We shook hands and I explained to Tom that I had literally just written a guest post about the Balearics on her blog.
+We shook hands and I explained to my partner that I had literally just written a guest post about the Balearics on her blog.
 We had been emailing back and forth for about a month and ended up in Corralejo at the same time, completely by coincidence.
 Small world, eh?!